ibm-cloud-docs/vpc/about-contract.md

 #### Volumes
 {: #volumes}

 For Hyper Protect Container Runtime, volumes are managed by the [volumes](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_volumes) section in the contract.
-Based on this information, HPCR will encrypt and mount external block devices on the host.
+Based on this information, HPCR encrypts and mounts external block devices on the host.
 To mount these volumes into the pod, use the [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath){: external} mount option on the volume.

 Example: